 In December 2002, the Foundation was named the remainder beneficiary of a fifty percent interest in a charitable gift annuity.
 The annuity provides for payments to the donors for their joint lives with the assets remaining at the end of the annuity period reverting to the Foundation.
 The donor restricted the gift to fund scholarships for business students.
 The charitable gift annuity assumes a rate of return of six percent annually.
 The present value of the Foundation's interest in the annuity is determined by an outside fiscal agent who administers the gift annuity.
-The present value of the annuity was zero for the years ended June 30, 2023 and 2022, respectively.
+The present value of the present value of the annuity.
+The present value of the annuity assumes a rate of return of six percent 30, 2024 and 2023, respectively.